steven-halla/casino_hell/README.md

 # I need to build at least 1 more sve, maybe 2
 # at least we need chapter start save
+# for switches in rib demon maze part 2, i could either give all clues in one text box
+# or i could give it throughout the normal level and have NPCs give it

 -------------------------------demon 9 --------------